tomulent/learning-to-git/thoughts.md

 After that, it's about being able to teach that to other people.

 I'm changing the name of this file to `thoughts.md` and will kinda just dump things in here.

+Below is a change that I want to get rid of by reverting to a previous commit